ErikBjare/dotfiles/README.md

 > *Look again at that dot.
 That's here.
 That's home.*
 > \- Carl Sagan

 ## Usage
 Just run `setup.sh` and everything will be symlinked to your home dir.
 If there are collisions with existing files they will be moved to `./backup/`
 *(Always read through random scripts from the internets before executing)*

+You should probably skim through this README before using.
+Before using you should probably take the advice of a wise file:

+> *"Read me"*
+> ***\- README***

+## Introduction

+We all feel strongly for our dotfiles, so why not share them?

+These are my dotfiles that I use on a variety of hosts, from my desktop and laptop to my servers and Raspberry Pi's.

+Configuration files that are here (incomplete list):
+    - xmonad
+    - zsh (+plugins)
+    - vim` (+plugins)
+    - editorconfig`
+    - xinitrc` (sets up the X session)
+    - ssh authorized hosts

 ### Keybindings
 Incomplete section